-Concurrent review is the process that determines coverage during the inpatient stay, including, but not limited to, acute inpatient facility, skilled nursing facility (SNF), long-term acute care hospital (LTAC), inpatient rehabilitation facility and behavioral health partial hospital/residential treatment facilities.
+Concurrent review is the process that determines coverage during the inpatient stay, including, but not limited to, acute inpatient facility, skilled nursing facility (SNF), longterm acute care hospital (LTAC), inpatient rehabilitation facility and behavioral health partial hospital/residential treatment facilities.
 Each admission will be reviewed for medical necessity and compliance with contractual requirements.
-Humana will contact the provider if additional clinical review is required.
+When a provider or facility wishes to extend the number of days initially authorized, the provider/ facility is instructed to submit a subsequent request for continued stay.